Difference Between Springer and Cocker Spaniels

 Another illness that both varieties of spaniel are likely to get is Progressive Retinal Atrophy (PRA), which is a viral infection that slowly causes a dog to lose his eyesight, and unfortunately, the disease cannot be treated.

-Some of the differences in health problems and conditions in springer spaniels and cocker spaniels are:
+Some of the differences in health problems and conditions between springer spaniels and cocker spaniels are:

 • Cocker spaniels can be high maintenance when it comes to grooming – they may need brushing almost every day, should be clipped more frequently than springers, and need their whole body trimming – this doesn’t mean to say that springer spaniels low maintenance – they will still need to be clipped, brushed and bathed regularly.